How can your software help my business make money?

-You must do it as sooner as possible.
-You can buy recycling bags which help you to recycle as you go.
-Element Green Recycling sells the Green Pod which separates waste.
+You must do it as soon as possible.
+You can also buy recycling bags which help you recycle as you go.
+Element Green Recycling sells the Green Pod which separates waste at home.
 It’s great for hotels and offices.
-Meanwhile the Rubbermaid Recycling trolley is great for the collection and storage of waste in buildings with multiple offices.
+Meanwhile, the Rubbermaid Recycling trolley is great for the collection and storage of waste in buildings with multiple offices.
 Home Recycling also has a wide range of recycling bins.

 How do I encourage staff to recycle more?

 Educate, and incentivise them to recycle more.
-For example you could encourage recycling with a reward scheme and display posters reminding staff to recycle around the office.
-WRAP have developed some eye-catching posters which can be placed near bins reminding staff what they can and cannot recycle.
+For example, you could encourage recycling with a reward scheme and display posters reminding staff to recycle around the office.
+WRAP has developed some eye-catching posters which can be placed near bins reminding staff what they can and cannot recycle.
 Establish it as a clear company policy and reward those staff who comply.

 How do I get the right waste courier?